vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/Payout/Payout.md

 (
 ]]**((LanguageNamespace.GetStringAsync(16) ))**[[
 )
-else if ContractState == "Cancel" then
+else if ContractState == "PaymentCanceled" then
 (
 ]]**((LanguageNamespace.GetStringAsync(14) ))**ed[[
 )